XRPLF/XRPL-Standards/XLS-39d-Clawback/README.md

 With the addition of this field, the `Amount` field is now *optional*.
 But, either one of `CFTokenAmount` or `Amount` must be specified in the `Clawback` transaction, otherwise `temMALFORMED` is returned from the transaction.

 ---

+## Backwards Compatibility
+No backward compatbility issues found

+## Test Cases
+Test cases need to ensure the following:

+- Verify the `Clawback` request fields to ensure the issuer is clawing back from themself
+- Clawback can only be successful on the trustlines that have been already frozen, or, the `Clawback` has set the `tfSetFreeze` flag
+- The `tfSetFreeze` and `tfClearFreeze` flags of the `Clawback` transaction perform the intended freeze behavior on the trustline
+- `Clawback` adheres to account flags `lsfGlobalFreeze` and `lsfNoFreeze`
+- The issuer is only able to claw back the specific amount of funds that specified in the transaction, but can't exceed the maximum amount of funds the holder has
+- Test that the `Clawback` feature does not interfere with any other features of the token, such as Offers